marvindv/markdown-notebook/README.md

 markdown-notebook is a self-hosted web application to organize and write your notes in Markdown.

-Your notes are organized in files as nested in directories as you like.
+Your notes are organized in files and nested in directories as you like.
 The backend stores all your notes in a SQLite database file.

 ## Docker deployment

+The simplest way to deploy this is by using the prebuild docker images on Docker Hub for the backend, webapp and load-balancer.

-Make sure you have Docker and `docker-compose` installed.
+First make sure you have Docker and `docker-compose` installed.

-Create a `.env` file derived from `.env.template` and fill in a random jwt secret and the path to the directory where the database file should be stored on the host.
+Create a `.env` file derived from `.env.template` in an empty directory and fill in a random jwt secret and the path to the directory where the database file should be stored on the host.
 It should look like this:

 ```dotenv
 JWT_SECRET=<some random secret>